How to get into CrossFit exercise safely as a beginner

 Do you really need to walk 10,000 steps a day?

 Are you wearing a device like a smartwatch to track your steps?
 If so, the goal of 10,000 steps a day may have become a bit of an obsession.
 But is focusing on this number the best way to improve your health?
 We ask an expert whether all this counting is really doing us any good.

-In the 1960s, in the lead up to the Olympic games in Tokyo, the pedometer was first marketed as a fitness device.
-One Japanese company developed a product called '10,000 steps' (translated into English).
-Decades later, the default setting on smartwatches and health apps is this magic number.
+In the 1960s, in the lead up to the Tokyo Olympics, the pedometer was first marketed as a fitness device.
+One Japanese company developed a product called 10,000 steps - translated into English.
+Decades later, the default setting on smart-watches and health apps is this magic number.
 But there's really no medical reasoning for its introduction.

 Should we sweat about steps?